What are ‘VOCs’ in Paint?

 Paints labeled ‘Low VOC’ contain lower amounts of VOC than traditional paint.
 However, they will contain some VOCs level, often as a result of the pigments and binders that may be used.

 ‘No VOC’ paints can be an even more eco-friendly option.
 However, it’s important to know that VOC measurements are recorded before pigment is added.
 Just as with ‘Low VOC’ paints adding pigment can increase VOC levels.

 Why Choose Low or No VOC Paint?

-High levels of VOCs can impact your home’s air quality, causing eye, nose, throat irritation, nausea, headaches, and allergic reactions, among other things.
-Choosing paint with low or no VOCs can be a great way to cut down on odors and limit your exposure.
+High levels of VOCs can impact your home’s air quality, causing eye, nose, and throat irritation, nausea, headaches, and allergic reactions, among other things.
+Choosing paint with low or no VOCs can be a great way to reduce odors and limit exposure.

-Limiting VOC exposure in the home is a top priority for us as part of our mission to exceed established painting industry quality standards.
+Limiting VOC exposure in the home is our top priority as part of our mission to exceed established painting industry quality standards.